The perfect holiday island

 Old Town

-Koh Lanta’s oldest town, Old Town, has a relaxed atmosphere, and its main street, lined with old wooden houses and lush plants, is well worth a visit.
+Koh Lanta’s oldest town, Old Town, has a cosy atmosphere, and its main street, lined with old wooden houses and lush plants, is well worth a visit.

-If you’ve come to Thailand and Koh Lanta mainly for the beaches, a day trip to Old Town is enough to get a feel for the place – or maybe two if you want to try several of the excellent restaurants.
+If you have come to Thailand and Koh Lanta mainly for the beaches, a day trip to Old Town is enough to get a feel for the place – or perhaps two if you want to try several of the excellent restaurants.

-Just a short distance from the main street, there’s a beautiful Buddhist temple complex.
-When we stopped by, the only people there were monks.
+Just a short distance from the main street, there is a beautiful Buddhist temple complex.
+When we stopped by on our first visit, the only people there were monks.

 Saladan

-Many visitors to Koh Lanta will get a brief introduction to Saladan, as most ferries to and from the island dock at this northern town.
+Many visitors to Koh Lanta get their first glimpse of the island in Saladan, as a large proportion of the boats to and from the island dock in this northern town.

-Saladan has the island’s largest supermarket, several banks and a variety of shops and markets.
+Saladan has the island’s largest supermarket (Lanta Mart), several banks and a good selection of shops and markets, making it the practical hub of Koh Lanta.

-We stayed here for a few days, but while convenient, the town is more practical than charming.
+We stayed here for a few days during our first visit.
+While convenient, the town feels more functional than charming.

-If your goal is a beach holiday with a laid-back island vibe, we recommend heading further south.
+If your goal is a beach holiday with a laid-back island vibe, we would recommend heading further south for your accommodation.

-That said, if the beach life ever feels too slow, you can always visit Saladan for a quick lunch or some snacks at the night market.
+That said, Saladan is useful to have nearby.
+If beach life ever feels too slow, you can pop in for lunch, errands or a visit to the night market.

 The best things to do and see in Koh Lanta